I hope you enjoy reading about my more than 50 years of running life as a middle-of-the-pack runner.

 If you are a runner you understand the difference and when it comes right down to it, maybe that is the true definition of who is a runner.
 I am very fortunate after all these years and the abuse my body has taken from all my misadventures that I still get to run.

-Looking back, I can’t imagine how different my life would have been without running being a part of it.
+Looking back, I can’t imagine how different my life would have been without running having been a part of it.

 Let’s just hope that the next 50 years of running are even better :-).